nexusdrugi/demo-chess-board/.trae/documents/chess-game-technical-architecture.md

 - Move validation (utils/moveValidation.ts)
   - findKingPosition(board, color): locate the king square for a color.
   - isKingInCheck(board, color, kingSquare?): determines if a king is attacked by scanning opponent pseudo-legal moves.
+  - getPawnAttacks(board, from, piece): special function for pawn diagonal attacks (used in check detection).
   - isMoveLegal(board, from, to, piece): simulates a move and returns false if it leaves own king in check.
   - getValidMoves(...) now filters out moves that would place own king in check.
   - getKingMoves(...) includes full castling validation with safety checks.